 Tip: Put yourself into your visitors’ shoes and Focus on the benefits your offer delivers.
-Consider what you would need as a visitor, what benefit the offer would provide, and whether the offer would encourage you to click on it.
+Consider what you would need as a visitor, what benefit the offer would provide, and whether it would encourage you to click on it.

 What Is a Good Conversion Rate for My Landing Pages?

-There is no specific answer to the metric of the conversion rate for landing pages.
+There is no specific answer to the conversion rate metric for landing pages.
 It depends on different factors, such as the industry of your online business, the offers you put out, your audience’s behavior, and the quality of leads generated through the landing page.

 Optimizing your landing pages will help you improve conversions.
-If your conversion rate doesn’t change through time, you should set your own marketing goals, test each element effectively, constantly drive traffic to your landing page, and focus on improving your existing conversion rate by following landing page optimization techniques and tools in this article.
+Suppose your conversion rate doesn’t change through time.
+In that case, you should set your own marketing goals, test each element effectively, constantly drive traffic to your landing page, and focus on improving your existing conversion rate by following the land page optimization techniques and tools in this article.

 Landing Page Optimization Steps

-To enhance conversion, the optimization process requires improving elements on your landing page.
-Much part of what a visitor experiences on a landing page happens in less than a second.
-Optimizing your landing page can help you in achieving the maximum possible conversion rate from the visitors that click through it.
+Optimizing conversion requires improving elements on your landing page to enhance conversion.
+Much of what a visitor experience on a landing page happens in less than a second.
+Optimizing your landing page can help you achieve the maximum possible conversion rate from the visitors who click through it.

 According to the Eisenberg brother’s conversion pyramid, a landing page must be optimized in such a way that it becomes:

-- Functional: First, there should be no technical issue that disrupts the user’s journey.
+- Functional: First, no technical issue should disrupt the user’s journey.